verana-labs/verifiable-trust-vpr-spec/spec.md

 ###### [MOD-PP-MSG-14-2-4] Self Create Participant overlap checks

 We want to make sure that 2 permissions cannot be active at the same time for the same `validator_participant_id`.
-If `corporation` wishes to create a new permission but existing active one never expires (or expire too far from now), `corporation` MUST use first the [Extend Perm Msg](#mod-pp-msg-8-adjust-participant) to set or adjust the `effective_until` value.
+If `corporation` wishes to create a new permission but existing active one never expires (or expire too far from now), `corporation` MUST use first the [Set Participant Effective Until](#mod-pp-msg-8-set-participant-effective-until) to set or adjust the `effective_until` value.

 Find all [[ref: active participants]] `participants[]` (not revoked, not slashed, not repaid) for `cs.id`, `role`, `validator_participant_id`, `corporation`.